Pete Silver & Will McLean: Background

 Will McLean is a Doctor of Philosophy and artist Bruce McLean's son.
 He trained at the Architectural Association under Will Alsop OBE RA and Professor John Frazer.
 McLean has worked on a series of projects with Bruce McLean, most notably Dalry Primary School in North Ayrshire completed in 2007 (www.primaryspace.net), and with US architect and artist Adam Kalkin, working on such projects as 'Quik Build' container housing.
 He has had a regular feature, covering technical innovations, in Architectural Design magazine - McLean's Nuggets, and was an Editor of Construction History - the International Journal of the Construction History Society.

 Pete Silver worked for Solon Housing Association in South London with architects such as Patrick Keiller, Edward Cullinan and Walter Segal.
 He trained at the Architectural Association under Professors John Frazer and Gordon Pask, and became a researcher in the Land Use Research Unit at King's College London, gaining a unique insight into Professor Alice Coleman's ground-breaking, if controversial work on post-war housing regeneration.
 Silver was for many years a director of the Chartered Practice Architects (CPA) Ltd. and holds a UK patent - GB2594037 - for a novel type of lightweight, structural diagrid.

 Collaborative career

-In 2001, Silver and McLean joined the School of Architecture and the Built environment at the University of Westminster where they jointly head the Technical Studies Department, and co-curate a highly successful public lecture series.
-They have co-authored five architecture books:
+In 2001, Silver and McLean joined the School of Architecture and the Built environment at the University of Westminster in order to jointly head the Technical Studies Department.
+They have co-curated a highly successful public lecture series and co-authored six books around the subject of architectural technology: